 Potato Chips | Bigger Bolder Baking

-Potato chips are a classic snack – that salty, flavored goodness is addictively delicious.
-But most potato chips are fried, adding unnecessary fat and calories.
+Potato chips are a classic snack–that salty, flavored goodness is addictively delicious.
+Most potato chips are fried, adding unnecessary fat and calories.

 Try microwaving your own potato chips!
-Now instead of enjoying potato chips as a guilty pleasure, you can chow down on those crispy, crunchy morsels and feel good about it.
+Now, instead of enjoying potato chips as a guilty pleasure, you can chow down on crispy, crunchy morsels and feel good about it.

 Froth Milk | The Kitchn